A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 - Attending the final walk-through to ensure the home's condition is as expected

-Do you need a buyer's agent?
+Do I need a buyer's agent?

 Technically, buyers aren't required to use an agent to purchase a home, but most still do.